 A STRONG COMMITMENT TO CARBON PRICING

 We advocate implementing carbon pricing to combat emissions.
 We believe that this helps fight climate change by creating incentives to move the energy mix in the right direction.
-Putting a price on carbon is the most efficient financial signal to change the rules of the game and hasten the switch to low-carbon power generation.
+Putting a price on carbon is the most efficient financial signal to change the rules of the game and hasten the switch to power generation.

 We already use a carbon price to financially assess our own capital expenditure, to make sure our projects and long-term strategy are viable given climate challenges.